 A Social Approach

-A lot of customers might encounter the same issue, so making responses to common questions available to everyone is generally helpful to new users.
-Companies have historically approached this by creating help sections or forums, but those are text-based and usually not very fun to peruse.
-Further, social media is now a full-fledged customer service channel, requiring monitoring 24/7 for those with particularly active communities.
+Social media is now a full-fledged customer service channel, requiring monitoring 24/7 for those with particularly active communities.
 It is not all about putting fires out, however.
-For instance, the bank NatWest has received accolades for using Vine to share short, fun videos in response to customer service questions posed on Twitter:
+The British high street bank NatWest has taken their promotion of self-training videos a step further by using Vine to share short, fun videos in direct response to customer service questions posed on Twitter:

 It is amazing what you can fit in 6 seconds, and Vine is particularly well-suited for illustrating quick changes to settings on a dashboard, or locating a specific feature.
 Get creative and have some fun!